HPCI-Lab/yProv4WFs/HowToRun_yProv4WFs_Cylc.md

   ```bash
   cylc vip
   ```
-  or any other command line, depending on the cylc/flow version you are using.
+  or any other command line, depending on the cylc/flow version you are using.<br>
+  Wait till the workflow's execution is concluded.

 - The expected output is provided in the *cylc-run* directory, under the *workflow_name/try_number* folder, where you can find the tracked provenance as a json file (yProv4WFs.json).